 Haven Life was one of the first companies to market an accelerated underwriting life insurance product.
-What’s unique about Haven Life, compared to any other online life insurance provider, is that policy limits for Haven Life customers go up to $3 million.
+What’s unique about Haven Life, compared to any other online life insurance provider, is that policy limits for Haven Life customers under 60 go up to $3 million.

 That makes Haven Life a must-stop shop for those who are seeking a quick buying process, yet who also need a bit higher life insurance coverage amount than is offered by other providers.